AlexanderLJX/snip-translate/README.md

 1. Download and install Anaconda from [anaconda.com/download](https://www.anaconda.com/download/) and add it to your environment path.

+### Install packages

+1. Double-click `install.bat` to install additional packages.

 ### Run the application

 1. Double-click `run.bat` to start the program.
-2. Wait a few minutes to download
-3. Use `ctrl+shift+s` to snip.
+2. Use `ctrl+shift+s` to snip.
 Scanned text will be copied to clipboard.